Bam92/abelmbula/content/blog/postgresql-linux/index.md

 > **Note**<br>
 > To get the description of a table use `\d table_name`

-## Table: insert, read and delete entries
+## Table: insert, read, update and delete entries

 In this section, we want to learn how to work with entries (data) in a table.